Geopolitical Risk: 16–18 July 2026, Rhodes House, Oxford

 Which discounts may be available?

-A 10% reduction on the Programme fee is available for:
+An additional 10% reduction on the programme fee is available for:

 • Oxford alumni